yegor256/blog/static/talks.md

 It was an interesting event, mostly because the audience was full of questions and really interested in project management.
 The location, the food, logistics, etc. were good enough.
-I didn't really like the content other speakers were delivering.
+I didn't really like the content other speakers were delivering, though.
 I suspect that most of them were invited there because of their names.

 <div class="talk-event"/>